caramel-juni/juni-blog/content/_index.md

 title: "Home"
 ---

-## welcome, weary traveller. stay a while.
+## welcome, weary traveller. we hope you stay a while.

 ---